ojdomela/matrix-rain/README.md

 Building towards an npm package.
 For a quick look, inspect the main.js.

-List of functionality below; work in progress marked (pending)
+List of functionality below; work in progress marked (pending).
+The biggest hurdle is probably refactoring state management.

 The end result should expose **adjustable** options, including: